joschro/tasmota_rules_collection/README.md

 - when yellow turns off _and_ the light before yellow has been green, trigger red to turn on for 10,5 seconds

 ```
-PulseTime1 105
+PulseTime4 105
 ```
 ```
-PulseTime2 25
+PulseTime3 25
 ```
 ```
-PulseTime3 80
+PulseTime2 80
 ```
 ```
 Rule1
-  On Power1#State=0 do
+  On Power4#State=0 do
-    Backlog Var1 0; Power2 1
+    Backlog Var1 0; Power3 1
   EndOn
-  On Power2#State=0 Do
+  On Power3#State=0 Do
-    If(%Var1%==1) Power1 1 Else Power3 1 EndIf
+    If(%Var1%==1) Power4 1 Else Power2 1 EndIf
   EndOn
-  On Power3#State=0 Do
+  On Power2#State=0 Do
-    Backlog Var1 1; Power2 1
+    Backlog Var1 1; Power3 1
   EndOn
   On System#Boot Do
-    Power1 1
+    Power4 1
   EndOn
 ```